mwittenbols/How-to-use-Lambda-and-API-Gateway-to-consume-XML-instead-of-JSON/README.md

-# How to use Lambda and API Gateway to consume XML instead of JSON
+# How to use Lambda and API Gateway to consume XML instead of JSON (UPDATE: DEC 2nd, 2020)

+**IMPORTANT UPDATE/BUGFIX:** Trailing semi-color ; now removed from response due to typo in VTL template!
+Thanks to Parth Srivastava @parthsr!

 In this lab I will guide you through the process of creating an API with AWS API Gateway and Lambda to consume an XML body and response with an XML body, without the need the use JSON in your request or response.